sen3th/spktechwiki/docs/intro.md

 # Introduction

-In this documentation, you will find all the necessary information to get started the equipments, and how to set the up for different events.
+In this documentation, you will find necessary information to get started the equipments, and how to set the up for different events.

 You do not need prior experience.
 You do need to read.